mindstorms6/govee2mqtt/README.md

 Do not include the `api_key` - as this will trigger the remote http API.

+See the file `config.yaml.sample` for the basic config options / examples.

 # Run the docker image detached:

+Ensure you pass the path of your actual `config.yaml` (not the sample file) to the command below.

 ```
 docker run -d --name govee2mqtt --rm -v "$(pwd)/config.yaml.sample":/config/config.yaml:ro --net=host govee2mqtt